Skip to Content

 If your tool is mounted, you can slowly move your stone into your tool’s blade to allow it to cut the stone.
 If your stone is mounted, move your instrument to the part you want to cut.

-Ensure that you keep your tool and stone stable to avoid damaging them, and remember to wet the stone every so often.
+Ensure you keep your tool and stone stable to avoid damaging them, and remember to wet the stone occasionally.
 Do not get impatient; try cutting the stone fast, as this could ruin the stone and damage your tool.
 Instead, take your time to make clean and precise cuts.

 TIP: The best tools for polishing rocks and adding a soft glimmer are the rotary dremels.
 Check out reviews for the best dremel drills on the market in the article below: